krynv/react-graphql-client/README.md

 # React and GraphQL Client

 Designed to work alongside the [graphql-express-server](graphql-express-server).
-This client displays the information retrieved from a GraphQL express server.
+This React Apollo client displays the information retrieved from a GraphQL express server.

 Install dependencies: